-Picnic season is almost here!
+Picnic season is here!
 So it's time to fire up the group chat, grab some tasty nibbles and a good bottle of wine and start planning your next lazy day at the park.

 To help you, we've lined up the best picnic spots in Perth.
-Here they are.

 Let’s be real, you can picnic just about anywhere in King’s Park and it’ll be great.
 But for your info, the Pines Picnic Area, Synergy Parkland, the Lotterywest Family Area and the Saw Avenue Picnic Area also have BBQs so you can cook yourself a little feast if your picnic hamper isn’t enough to satisfy you.
 Check out this handy map for all the details.